 The American College of Preventive Medicine awards program honors members of the College and leaders in the field for excellence in service to preventive medicine and exceptional lifetime achievements.

 ACPM takes great pride in recognizing the achievements that advance the recognition and profile of the preventive medicine specialty.
-The six ACPM awards acknowledge the passion of both members and nonmembers in the areas of preventive medicine and public health from the resident.
+The ACPM awards acknowledge the passion of both members and nonmembers in the areas of preventive medicine and public health.

-The nomination period for 2022 is now open!
-Nominate a peer or colleague for one of ACPM's annual awards today.
-The nomination period will close March 31.
+The nomination period for 2023 is now open — nominate a peer or colleague for one of ACPM's annual awards today!
+The nomination period will close January 6, 2023.

 Awards and Winners

 Donald Gemson Resident Award

 The Donald Gemson Resident Award honors a resident member of ACPM, in any year of training, for outstanding achievement in community service, scholarship, research, teaching and overall leadership.

 Dr. Eseosa Fernandes is a co-chief preventive medicine resident at the University of Maryland, where she has concurrently earned a Masters in Clinical Research.
 Additionally, she holds a Masters in Public Health from Harvard University, where she was a presidential scholar.